uspki/policies/certificate-policy.md

 6. Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage.

 ## 8.3 Assessor's relationship to assessed entity
 The Qualified Auditor either shall be a private firm that is independent from the CA being audited, or it shall be sufficiently organizationally separated from the CA to provide an unbiased, independent evaluation.
-An example of the latter situation may be an Federal agency Inspector General.
+An example of the latter situation may be a Federal agency Inspector General.
 To insure independence and objectivity, the Qualified Auditor may not have served the CA in developing or maintaining the CPS.
 The FPKIPA shall determine whether the Qualified Auditor meets the requirements for independence and objectivity.

 ## 8.4 Topics covered by assessment
 The CAs shall undergo an audit in accordance with all of the following: